-- 1st Franklin Financial Scholarship funded by 1st Franklin Financial in Toccoa for students pursuing a business related major. - A&M Perpetual Scholarship established through donations by alumni of the Georgia Ninth District School of Agriculture and Mechanical Arts (A&M School) which operated on the North Georgia Technical College campus from 1907 to 1933, awarded to dorm residents. - Bosal Welding Scholarship funded by donations from Bosal for students enrolled in North Georgia Technical College's Welding Program. - Catherine Kelly RN Nursing Endowed Scholarship funded by an anonymous donor, provides assistance to students enrolled in NGTC's Associate of Science in Nursing program. - Down to Earth Garden Club Horticulture Scholarship funded by the Down to Earth Garden Club of Toccoa, provides financial assistance to students from Stephens County enrolled in the Horticulture program.
+- 1st Franklin Financial Scholarship funded by 1st Franklin Financial in Toccoa for students pursuing a business related major. - 2nd Chance Scholarship funded by an anonymous donation, scholarship funds are designated for those who are currently or were formerly under sentence; are in good standing with the Georgia Department of Community Supervision; meet Adult Basic Education (GED®) or NGTC admission requirements; and have an unmet financial need. - A&M Perpetual Scholarship established through donations by alumni of the Georgia Ninth District School of Agriculture and Mechanical Arts (A&M School) which operated on the North Georgia Technical College campus from 1907 to 1933, awarded to dorm residents. - Blairsville Scottish Festival Scholarship available to NGTC students who are residents of Union County and/or are attending the Blairsville Campus. - Bosal Welding Scholarship funded by donations from Bosal for students enrolled in North Georgia Technical College's Welding Program. - Catherine Kelly McGuire RN Nursing Endowed Scholarship funded by an anonymous donor, provides assistance to students enrolled in NGTC's Associate of Science in Nursing program. - Conny Shirley Memorial Scholarship established in memory of former NGTC Director Conny Shirley open to students enrolled in any program at NGTC - Dan Dixon Technical Trade Scholarship established in memory of former NGTC Instructor Dan Dixon, this scholarship is open to student enrolled in any technical trade program at NGTC who has a demonstrated financial need and/or at 3.0 GPA. - Fieldale Farms Scholarship for students enrolled in one of the following programs: Environmental Technology, Applied Technology Management, Applied Business Technology, Electrical Systems Technology, Accounting, Industrial Systems Technology, Engineering Technology and Networking Specialist.